apache/spark/docs/running-on-mesos.md

 ### Deploy to a Mesos running on Secure Sockets

-If you want to deploy a Spark Application into a Mesos cluster that is running in a secure mode there are some environment's variables that need to be set.
+If you want to deploy a Spark Application into a Mesos cluster that is running in a secure mode there are some environment variables that need to be set.

 - `LIBPROCESS_SSL_ENABLED=true` enables SSL communication
 - `LIBPROCESS_SSL_VERIFY_CERT=false` verifies the ssl certificate
 - `LIBPROCESS_SSL_KEY_FILE=pathToKeyFile.key` path to key
 - `LIBPROCESS_SSL_CERT_FILE=pathToCRTFile.crt` the certificate file to be used

-all options can be found at http://mesos.apache.org/documentation/latest/ssl/
+All options can be found at http://mesos.apache.org/documentation/latest/ssl/

-Then submit as usual or as described below
+Then submit happens as described in Client mode or Cluster mode below

 ## Uploading Spark Package